owntracks/booklet/docs/tech/json.md

 * `name` Name to identify a user _(iOS,Android/string/optional)_
 * `face` Base64 encoded PNG image that is displayed instead of the Tracker ID _(iOS,Android/string/optional)_
+* `tid` The tracker ID with which a friend is associated in the apps

 ## `_type=waypoints`